Kernel-Based Identification with Frequency Domain Side-Information: Introduction

-The main goals of this paper are to develop identification methods utilizing frequency domain side-information in a numerically tractable fashion and to provide suitable theoretical guarantees.
-First, we consider the case where the side-information is the $\Hcal_{\infty}$-norm of the system being bounded by a given scalar.
-The framework considers various forms of frequency domain side-information, such as the dissipativity of the system.
-As kernel-based approaches provide a powerful framework, the identification problem is formulated as a constrained regularized regression problem in a stable RKHS \cite{pillonetto2014kernel, chen2018stability} with suitable constraints to impose the frequency domain side-information on the estimation.
-The optimization problem is infinite-dimensional with an infinite number of constraints.
-We show that this problem is a convex program with a unique solution.
-Towards deriving a tractable solution scheme, we consider a suitable finite set of frequencies, and subsequently, an approximate estimation problem is formulated as an optimization problem with the same objective function but with constraints imposed according to these frequencies.
-The new problem attains a unique solution with a specific parametric form.
+The main goal of this paper is to develop identification methods utilizing frequency domain side information in a numerically tractable fashion and also providing suitable theoretical guarantees.
+First, we consider the case where the prior knowledge is provided as being the $\Hcal_{\infty}$-norm of the system bounded by a given scalar.
+This framework provides the opportunity of considering various forms of side information such as the dissipativity of the system as well as other types of frequency domain prior knowledge like the DC-gain of the system.
+We propose a nonparametric identification method for estimating the impulse response of the system under the given side information.
+Since kernel-based approach provides a powerful framework, the identification problem is formulated as a constrained regularized optimization problem regression in an RKHS endowed with a stable kernel \cite{pillonetto2014kernel,chen2018stability,khosravi2022Lut}.
+The objective function of the optimization problem consists of a term for minimizing the fitting error, and a regularization term defined based on the norm of the impulse response in the employed RKHS.
+To guarantee the desired frequency domain prior knowledge, suitable constraints are imposed on the estimation problem.
+Accordingly, we obtain a regularized optimization problem in an infinite-dimensional space with an infinite number of constraints.
+Following this, we show that this problem is a convex program that attains a unique solution, and consequently, it is well-posed.
+Then, towards deriving a tractable scheme, we consider a suitable finite set of frequencies, and subsequently, a new optimization is formulated as an approximate estimation problem with the same objective function but with constraints defined on the given finite set.
+We show that the new problem attains a unique solution with an especial parametric form.
 Subsequently, an equivalent finite-dimensional convex optimization is derived as a convex quadratically constrained quadratic program (QCQP).
-By solving this optimization problem, the solution of the approximate problem is obtained.
-We derive proper bounds on the tightness of this approximation and provide theoretical guarantees on the convergence of the approximate solution to the solution of the original problem.
-Several numerical examples verify the efficiency of the proposed method.
+More precisely, by solving this optimization problem, the coefficients in the parametric form are estimated, and hence, the solution of the approximate problem is obtained.
+We derive suitable bounds on the tightness of this approximation.
+Moreover, we provide theoretical guarantees on the convergence of the approximate solution to the solution of the original problem.
+The efficiency of the discussed method is verified by several numerical examples.